sviatkh/sviatkh.github.io/index.md

 Additionally, throughout the studies, I was doing two research projects focused on how starvation in the early stages of drosophila development impacts imago metabolism and a diploma project concerning the investigation of the intranasal administration of peptides to the mouse brain.

-During my BSc program, I gained laboratory techniques including measuring metabolites, DNA extraction, DNA electrophoresis, PCR and Western Blot.
+During my BSc program, I gained laboratory techniques including measuring metabolites, fluorescence spectroscopy, DNA extraction, DNA electrophoresis, PCR and Western Blot.

 Moreover, I developed strong analytical and problem-solving skills, which proved invaluable during my research projects.